Volunteer Saul on his regular morning visit to Star the donkey.

 Additonally, volunteers can propose activities outside the realm of animal or plant care that match personal skills, such as leading tours during our public Farm Days, taking high-quality photos or videos of our animals, creating fundraisers, or offering workshops on topics related to our mission.

-Volunteer hours are available 9-5, Monday through Saturday.
+Volunteer hours are available 8am-12pm Tuesday-Saturday.
 We ask that volunteers commit to at least one regular day each week, and stay for at least an hour.

 We completely understand that emergencies and inclement weather occur, so if you will not be able to make your regular time, please let us know in advance via email.